It's been a long, winding road to get here.

 One note...you can use CBD at night and take LDN in the morning.

-The CBD should help with the sleep issue till it goes away.
+The CBD should help with the sleep issue until it goes away.

 Next up...my favorite territory.